cierelabs/json-complete/README.md

 - [ ] Support IE6 with legacy version
 - [ ] Create Promise wrapper so the asynchronous form can be used with Promises or await.
 - [ ] Move tests to [BrowserStack](https://www.browserstack.com/) to provide more coverage of available environments.
-- [ ] Update library export structure to allow more flexibility to only import the encoder or decoder portions.